bank8426/calendly-clone-next/README.md

 - zod - Schema-based validation and data parsing
 - @hookform/resolvers - Form validation resolver when using external validation library like `zod` in this project
 - react-loading-indicators - Collection of React components for displaying loading state
+- googleapis - client library for using Google APIs which include Google Calendar
+- date-fns - Utility functions library for `Date` in JavaScript
+- date-fns-tz - Time zone support functions for `date-fns`

 ## <a name="features">Features</a>